prefix-dev/pixi-build-backends/docs/backends/pixi-build-rattler-build.md

 2. `recipe/recipe.yaml` or `recipe/recipe.yml` in a subdirectory of the package manifest

 If the package is defined in the same location as the workspace, it is heavily encouraged to place the recipe file in its own directory `recipe`.
-Learn more about the `rattler-build`, and it's recipe format in its [high level overview](https://rattler.build/latest/highlevel).
+Learn more about the `rattler-build`, and its recipe format in its [high level overview](https://rattler.build/latest/highlevel).

 ## Configuration Options